mahmudinashar/electron-vue-sqlite3/README.md

 # ELECTRON - VUE - SQLITE3
 This project is electron-vue starterkit/boilerplate with sqlite3 ready that inspired by postman (https://www.postman.com/).
 Postman is one of most popular application which is build with electron and react.

-We already attach some popular javascript/vue script in this project, that make this project ready to use, some of them are :
+We have attach some popular javascript script in this project, that make this project ready to use.

-> vue-bootstrap
-> bootstrap
-> simple-line-icons
+## Built With
+* [Vue.Js](https://vuejs.org/) - The Progressive JavaScript Framework
+* [Electron.Js](https://www.electronjs.org/) - Framework for creating native applications with web technologies
+* [Electron-Vue](https://github.com/SimulatedGREG/electron-vue) - An Electron & Vue.js quick start boilerplate with vue-cli scaffolding,
+* [Bootstrap-Vue](https://bootstrap-vue.org/) - With BootstrapVue you can build responsive, mobile-first, and ARIA accessible projects on the web using Vue.js
+* [Bootstrap](https://getbootstrap.com/) - The world’s most popular front-end open source toolkit
+* [Bootstrap-Vue](https://bootstrap-vue.org/) - With BootstrapVue you can build responsive, mobile-first, and ARIA accessible projects on the web using Vue.js
+* [simplelineicons](https://simplelineicons.github.io/) -  Simple and Minimal Line Icons
+* Many more you can check in package.json

-#### Build Setup
+#### Installing Project

 ``` bash